 Thus I find myself in Texas after most of my life in God’s Country, which we all know is Colorado.

-My best friends, Tripoli and Sparky, have bounced around with me the last several years and they have adjusted as only dogs can to a variety of living locales, situations and surroundings.
+My best friends, my beloved Tripoli (who I lost two years ago) Sparky, and Jack have bounced around with me the last several years and they have adjusted as only dogs can to a variety of living locales, situations and surroundings.
 I’ve done pretty well, but not so well as they.

 Reporter, media relations, government worker, car salesman and therapist; obviously there is no gold watch and golden parachute in my future… but it has been interesting and I’ve met a lot of fascinating people.
 Started my own practice in 1990 and I cannot imagine why I every worked for someone else; obviously, it’s not in my nature.